Yewhral/React-Redux-game/README.md

 Unit tests: Jest

 Todo next:
-1. Add responsivity, and fix CSS naming convention while at it
+1. Add better responsivity
 2. Add statistics that will be easier to read
 3. Add some kind of a preloader for images

 Todo a little later
 1. Refactor navigation and ingredient selection
-2. Consider adding propTypes
+2. Consider either adding or removing propTypes
 3. Consider adding translations